24 January 2016

 Drawing of a Bu Cheng (highlighted), from 'Ji Xiao Xin Shu (《紀效新書》)'.

 Bu Cheng (布城, lit.
-'Cloth fortress') is a defensive cloth wall designed by Ming general Qi Ji Guang (戚繼光).
-It is intended as a substitute of wagon fort in South China, as the muddy terrain of South China makes ordinary war wagons unfeasible.
+'Cloth fortress') was a defensive cloth wall designed by Ming general Qi Ji Guang (戚繼光).
+It was intended as a substitute of wagon fort in South China, as the muddy terrain of South China made ordinary war wagons unfeasible.

-While nothing more than a piece of brick-textured double-layered clothe supported by four wooden poles, Bu Cheng is nevertheless an effective tool, as it can be deployed within minutes at practically everywhere, even before the enemy's eyes.
-Bu Cheng does not protect those behind it directly, but conceals their position and serves as an obstacle.
-It can also serve as decoy camp when deployed alone.
+While nothing more than a piece of brick-textured double-layered clothe supported by four wooden poles, Bu Cheng was nevertheless an effective tool, as it could be deployed within minutes at practically everywhere, even right before the enemy's eyes.
+Bu Cheng did not protect those behind it directly, but concealed their positions and served as an obstacle.
+It also served as decoy camp when deployed alone.

-To prevent enemy troops from simply tearing it down, Bu Cheng is always deployed together with cheval de frise and caltrop.
-It can also be reinforced with cotton blanket to defend against arquebus rounds.
-A combination of blanket-reinforced Bu Cheng, chevaux de frise and caltrops can quickly turn a vulnerable position into a well-defended field fortification.
+To prevent enemy troops from simply tearing the cloth down, Bu Cheng was always deployed together with cheval de frise and caltrop.
+It could also be reinforced with cotton blanket to defend against arquebus rounds.
+A combination of blanket-reinforced Bu Cheng, chevaux de frise and caltrops could quickly turn a vulnerable position into a well-defended field fortification.

 No comments: